 Tables within the respective program schema are generally relevant to that program and not the USFWS as a whole.
 Each program (e.g., Refuges, MigBirds, ECOS, etc.) will have two schemas.
 One is accessible to all USFWS (e.g., Refuges) while the other (e.g., ECOS_Private) is further restricted to select staff based on the respective programmatic needs.

-Tables never contain NULL values.
-NULL values from the source will be converted into one of the following:
+Tables never contain NULL or [Whitespace] values.
+These will be converted into one of the following:

 NA - Not Applicable.
 In cases of dates, 12-31-9998 = NA and -9998 for numbers.